 Coordinator of Clinical Placements

-The Coordinator of Clinical Placements coordinates clinical placements and on-boarding for students and clinical instructors in traditional and accelerated study options for Bachelor of Science in Nursing, Master of Science in Nursing, and nurse practitioner tracks in the Doctor of Nursing Practice program.
-The coordinator reports to the Director of Strategic Healthcare Partnerships and supports faculty program track directors and other School of Nursing leadership.
+The Coordinator of Clinical Placements is part of the School of Nursing clinical placement team.
+This team is responsible for securing and coordinating clinical experiences and facilitating the onboarding of students and clinical instructors associated with all clinical courses.
+The Coordinator will be responsible for a portfolio of partnerships and students in one or more of the School's program tracks: Bachelor of Science in Nursing, Master of Science in Nursing, and nurse practitioner Doctor of Nursing Practice programs.
+The coordinator reports to the Director of Strategic Healthcare Partnerships and supports faculty directors and other School of Nursing leadership associated with the assigned portfolio.
 The position can be based on either the Lake Shore Campus or Health Sciences Campus with occasional travel between campuses and to partner sites.

 Simulation Technician (Part-Time)